felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ### Customer Notes

 Select if you want to enable customer notes for individual products.
-If you enable this option, make sure that your connected EPOS supports product level comments.
+If you enable this option, make sure that your connected EPOS supports product level customer notes.

 ---

-**IMPORTANT NOTE:** To apply the updated opening hours and customer notes choice, publish the menu to your Uber Eats store.
+**IMPORTANT NOTE:** To apply the updated opening hours and customer notes choice, push your catalog to Uber Eats.
 For more details, see [Push The Catalog](/apps/uber-eats/push-catalog).

 ---